oddbird/oddleventy/content/jobs/django2020.md

 ## You:

-- Have experience working with Django, and Python more generally
+- Have experience working with Python for the web, and ideally Django
 - Care about designing usable and consistent web APIs in communication with the front-end developers who’ll be using them
 - Know how to design and structure a database